Linearly-constrained nonsmooth optimization for training autoencoders: Numerical Experiments

-Since the subproblem~\eqref{eq:updateWBV1} is a convex quadratic programming (QP), it can be solved by any QP solvers such as `quadprog'~\cite{turlach2019package}, the default QP solver in MATLAB, and `CVX'~\cite{grant2014cvx}. {However, the general QP solvers are not competent to real computation due to the large-scaleness in practice.
-Hence, we consider to develop a new splitting and alternating approach, utilizing the special structure, to solve this subproblem.
-The new approach turns to be very efficient in our SPG scheme.
-We put the details of this approach in Appendix \ref{sec:alg2}.}
+{ For solving the quadratic programming subproblem~\eqref{eq:updateWBV1}, we propose a new splitting and alternating method, abbreviated as SAMQP, to significantly increase the efficiency by exploiting the special structure.
+The details descriptions, as well as the comparison with exiting QP solvers, are put in Section \ref{sec:alg2}.}

-The MATLAB codes of the SGD based approaches including Adam, Adamax, Adadelata, Adagrad, AdagradDecay, and Vanilla SGD are downloaded from the Library~\cite{JMLR:v18:17-632}.
-All of these algorithms are run under their defaulting settings.
+The MATLAB codes of the SGD based approaches including Adam, Adamax, Adadelata, Adagrad, AdagradDecay, and Vanilla SGD are downloaded from the Library~\cite{JMLR:v18:17-632}. { These approaches directly solve problem \eqref{eq:auto}.} All of these algorithms are run under their defaulting settings.
 The batch-size is set to $\max\{N/100,10\}$.

 There are two classes of test problems.
 The first class of data sets are generated randomly.
 Let $N$ and $N_{\mathrm{test}}$ be the numbers of training and test samplings, respectively.
 We use parameter $\epsilon_0>0$ to control the noise level.
-We construct the data sets by the following two ways, where $\mathrm{rand}(n, p)$ stands for an $n \times p$ randomly generated matrix under uniform distribution in $[0,1]$. \begin{itemize} \item Data type 1: we generate the data matrix $X_{\mathrm{all}}=(x_1,x_2,\ldots,x_{N+N_{\mathrm{test}}})$ by setting $x_i\sim\mathcal{N}(\vartheta, \Sigma_0\zz\Sigma)+\epsilon_0\mathcal{N}(0, 1)$ for all $i=1,2,\ldots,N+N_{\mathrm{test}}$, where $\vartheta= 0.5+\mathrm{randn}(N_0, 1)$ and $\Sigma_0= \mathrm{randn}(N_0, 1)$.
+We construct the data sets by the following two ways, where $\mathrm{rand}(n, p)$ stands for an $n \times p$ randomly generated matrix under uniform distribution in $[0,1]$. \begin{itemize} \item Data type 1: we generate the data matrix $X_{\mathrm{all}}=(x_1,x_2,\ldots,x_{N+N_{\mathrm{test}}})$ by setting $x_i\sim\mathcal{N}(\vartheta, \Sigma_0\zz\Sigma_0)+\epsilon_0\mathcal{N}(0, 1)$ for all $i=1,2,\ldots,N+N_{\mathrm{test}}$, where $\vartheta= 0.5+\mathrm{randn}(N_0, 1)$ and $\Sigma_0= \mathrm{randn}(N_0, 1)$.
 We then set all negative elements of $X_{\mathrm{all}}$ to be zero.
-The first $N$ and the last $N_{\mathrm{test}}$ columns of $X_{\mathrm{all}}$ are selected to be the training and test sets, respectively. \item Data type 2: we generate the data matrix $X_{\mathrm{all}}$ by $X_{\mathrm{all}}=\mathrm{rand}(N+N_{\mathrm{test}},N_0)+\epsilon_0\mathrm{randn}(N+N_{\mathrm{test}},N_0)$.
+The first $N$ and the last $N_{\mathrm{test}}$ columns of $X_{\mathrm{all}}$ are selected to be the training and test sets, respectively. \item Data type 2: we generate the data matrix $X_{\mathrm{all}}$ by $X_{\mathrm{all}}=\mathrm{rand}(N_0,N+N_{\mathrm{test}})+\epsilon_0\mathrm{randn}(N_0,N+N_{\mathrm{test}})$.
 We then set all negative elements of $X_{\mathrm{all}}$ to be zero.
 The first $N$ and the last $N_{\mathrm{test}}$ columns of $X_{\mathrm{all}}$ are selected to be the training and test sets, respectively. \end{itemize}

 {In the numerical experiments, we will frequently use the following nine combinations of $(N,N_0,N_1)$ to determine the size of the randomly generated data sets.
 For convenience, we simply call these combinations ``E.g. 1 to 9" as follows.
 Other combinations will be stated otherwise. \begin{itemize} \item[(1)] E.g. 1: $N=50$, $N_1=50$, $N_0=25$; (2) E.g. 2: $N=50$, $N_1=100$, $N_0=25$; \item[(3)] E.g. 3: $N=50$, $N_1=100$, $N_0=40$;\quad (4) E.g. 4: $N=50$, $N_1=10$, $N_0=5$; \item[(5)] E.g. 5: $N=75$, $N_1=10$, $N_0=5$; (6) E.g. 6: $N=100$, $N_1=10$, $N_0=5$; \item[(7)] E.g. 7: $N=100$, $N_1=100$, $N_0=25$; (8) E.g. 8: $N=150$, $N_1=10$, $N_0=5$; \item[(9)] E.g. 9: $N=150$, $N_1=20$, $N_0=10$. \end{itemize}}